Joyyy821/Joyyy821.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Yang Jiao is a self-motivated and perceptive master's student currently studying in Electrical and Computer Engineering at UC San Diego.
-Previously, she completed her Bachelor’s degree in Electronic and Information Engineering from the Chinese University of Hong Kong, Shenzhen in 2022.
+Welcome!
+My name is Yang Jiao.
+I am a highly driven and insightful student currently pursuing my Master's degree in the Department of Electrical and Computer Engineering at UC San Diego, specializing in *Intelligent Systems, Robotics, and Control*.
+Previously, I completed my Bachelor's degree in *Electronic and Information Engineering* from the Chinese University of Hong Kong, Shenzhen (CUHKSZ) in 2022.

-Yang has more than 3 years of research experience in robotics.
-She is an innovative thinker with enthusiasm for mathematical modeling and real robot application.
-She has built proficient coding skills through well-developed research and course projects.
-Currently, her research interest is in multiple robot systems, SLAM, and motion planning.
+I always feel motivated and thrilled about mathematical modeling and real robot applications.
+My current research interests revolve around multi-robot systems, Simultaneous Localization and Mapping (SLAM), and motion planning.

+I have spent over 3 years immersing myself in the excited field of robotic research.
+Since October 2022, I've been working in the Cognitive Robotics Lab at UCSD, focusing on an indoor semantic SLAM project.
+Prior to that, from July 2020 to August 2022, I worked in the Robotics and AI Lab at CUHKSZ, where our research centered on marine robotics and modular robots.

+I am actively seeking PhD positions at prestigious universities in the US right now.
+Please feel free to connect with me, explore my research, or discuss collaboration opportunities.